ietf-wg-alto/draft-alto-oam-yang/design.md

 TODO: A "base-uri" for ALTO clients to access may still be needed.

+The "scope" container is used to configure endpoints in the scope of the network domain serving this ALTO server.
+It contains two leaf lists.
+The "static" list contains a list of manual configured endpoints.
+The "dynamic" list points to a list of data sources to retrieve the endpoints dynamically.
+As suggested by {{RFC7286}} and {{RFC8686}}, the IP prefixes in the scope will be translated into DNS NAPTR resource records for server discovery.

 The "cost-type" list is the registry for the cost types that can be used in the ALTO server.